Luming-L/Project/macs2.md

 - the size of fragment length _d_ (predicted as what you got from _predictd_)
 - the whole genome background
 ## The d background
-extend the control read to both sides (-B option) using _pileup_ function.
-The idea is that the cutting site from control sample contains the noise representing a region surrounding it.
+use _pileup_ function to extend the control read to both sides (-B option) The idea is that the cutting site from control sample contains the noise representing a region surrounding it.
 To do this, take half of _d_ you got from _predictd_, 127 (1/2 of 254) for our example, then:
 ```bash
 macs2 pileup -f BED -i CTCF_Control_200K_filterdup.bed -B --extsize 127 -o d_bg.bdg